leedo/alice/README.md

 **/me $string**

-Sends a string as an ACTION to the channel
+Sends a string as an ACTION to the channel.

+**/window $number**

+Focus the provided tab number.
+Also accepts "next" or "prev"

 # NOTIFICATIONS